-Cariboo Placers Mining & Exploration Co. now has 5 cells for sale along Beaver Pass, also known as the 2400 Road.
-The road begins at the 50 km mark on the Barkerville Highway travelling east from the city of Quesnel in the Cariboo Region of the province.
+Cariboo Placers Mining & Exploration Co. now has three blocks consisting of 11 cells for sale along Beaver Pass, also known as the 2400 Road.
+The 2400 Road road begins at the 50 km mark on the Barkerville Highway travelling east from the city of Quesnel and is located in the Cariboo Region of the province.

 Beaver Pass is an historic placer mining area that’s been part of the Cariboo Mining District since the late 1850s and is known for the high purity level of its placer gold (ranging around 92%).
 The Beaver Pass road originally was a mining road but afterwards became one of the primary roads used by the forest sector to access their timber tenures in the northeast portion of the region.
 It’s a year-round access road generally well maintained and accessible.

-The cells for sale are located adjacent to and overlapping the 2400 Road beginning at 12km and running through to the 13th km.
+All of the cells, shown in blue with their Tenure numbers in the map below, are located along a 5 km stretch of the 2400 Rd beginning at 12km and running through to 16km where the “F” Road turns off to the left.
 I will append maps and photos and add explanatory notes along with them to give viewers a better idea of where the properties are located.

-The above map shows the approximate location of the 5 cells and their Tenure Numbers.
-Both the two maps above are 1500 px wide so can be enlarged for easier viewing.
+The above map shows the approximate location of first 5 cells and their Tenure Numbers.
+Both the two maps above are in a larger format and can be enlarged for easier viewing by clicking on them.

 Tenure 1054099 consists of 2 cells and Tenure 1054098 one single cell.
 None of these 3 cells have been tested, explored or mined and have been in the possession of Cariboo Placers Mining & Exploration Co. for approximately 10 years now.

 Tenures 678824 and 834466 were both logged off on the southern side of the 2400 Rd. during the winter of 20/21.
-Prior to then they were covered with old growth timber and had never been mined before.
+Prior to then they were covered with old growth timber.
+They have never been mined.
 The next set of photos show what the area looks like now.
 The portions of the road showing on the two tenures are located between 12km and 13km.

 NOTE: It’s important to understand that these two cells are the last remaining placer properties along the 2400 Road from the Barkerville Hwy to where the bridge crosses the Willow River at 18km that have never been explored or mined.
 There are other cells higher up the valley ridges that are also still untouched but in the bottom of the valley all the remaining ground has been worked or is being worked at the present time.

-Here one is standing close to the 14km mark on the 2400 Road looking west.
+Here one is standing close to the 13.5 km mark on the 2400 Road looking west.
 The ground has been logged and decked ready to be trucked to the mill in Quesnel.

-The following four images are screenshots taken off of the Mineral Titles Online website showing the current status of the 5 cells.
-All 5 are in good standing with a “Good to Date” of 2021/OCT/31.
+The following images below are screenshots taken off of the Mineral Titles Online website showing the current status of the 9 cells.

 As noted above Tenure #1054099 consists of 2 cells combined with an area of 38.80 ha or 96 acres.